ovinc/drapo/README.md

 # Plot-OV (plov) - Additional interactive Matplotlib features

 ## General information
 ----------------------

+This Python 3 package contains the following classes and functions:

 `Cursor` is a class that creates a cursor that follows the mouse.